-The program continues in Grades 1 and 2, with Daily Meeting Boards, incremental instruction, daily fact practice, daily homework, and cumulative assessments.
+Go Math! is now used in Grades 1 and 2, with Daily Meeting Boards, incremental instruction, daily fact practice, daily homework, and cumulative assessments.
 The continual practice of previously presented concepts strengthens students’ grasp and retention of material.
 Also used is Lone Star Target the Question Math.

 A variety of language programs (such as Zaner-Bloser Grammar, Usage, and Mechanics) in the curriculum serve to engage students in such concepts as creative writing, structure, phonics, and verbal expression.
 STAR Reading Tests are given to first -fifth graders as an efficient way to evaluate foundational skills, reading informational text, reading literature, and language development.
 Beginning in second grade children participate in the 'Accelerated Reader' program, which supports classroom reading at a pace tailored to individual abilities, as well as begin to learn cursive writing.
 Pearson also offers an online leveled database for leveled reading.

 From the age of four, all students attend courses in Spanish.
 Children become familiar with Spanish-speaking cultures while learning to write, read, and speak a foreign language.